MinaProtocol/mina/rfcs/0042-networking-refactor.md

 // == It contains metrics and statistics relevant to the helper process,
 // == to be further exposed by the daemon as prometheus metrics.

+type MinMaxAvg struct {
+  min float64
+  max float64
+  avg float64
+}

+type InOut struct {
+  in  float64
+  out float64
+}

 type Stats struct {
   storedPeerCount       int
   connectedPeerCount    int
-  messageMinSize        float64
-  messageMaxSize        float64
-  messageAvgSize        float64
-  latencyMin            float64
-  latencyMax            float64
-  latencyAvg            float64
-  totalBandwidthIn      float64
-  totalBandwidthOut     float64
-  totalBandwidthRateIn  float64
-  totalBandwidthRateOut float64
+  messageSize           MinMaxAvg
+  latency               MinMaxAvg
+  totalBandwidthUsage   InOut
+  totalBandwidthRate    InOut
 }

 // == A `ValidationStatus` notifies the helper process of whether or not